OmniVirt/OmniVirtVRPlayer-Android-Example/README.md

 FullscreenVRPlayerActivity.launch(MainActivity.this,
                                   CONTENT_ID, // Replace with your Content ID true,       // Autoplay
-                                  false       // Run in Cardboard mode
+                                  Mode.ON     // Run in Cardboard mode
                                   );
 ```